 The story of Jesmond Dene and the Banqueting Hall

 When the Armstrongs formally handed over Jesmond Dene to the people, in the presence of the Prince and Princess of Wales, the building of Cragside was almost complete – and it was at Cragside that they entertained the Royal Family in August 1884.
-Three years later, Sir William Armstrong was raised to the peerage as Baron Armstrong of Cragside, becoming the the first engineer to join the House of Lords.
+Three years later, Sir William Armstrong was raised to the peerage as Baron Armstrong of Cragside, becoming the first engineer to join the House of Lords.

 A passion for arts and education